wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

        Note the use of the `replaceWith` HOC here.
 This will remove any tokens previously applied to the design key.
-It's a good option if you know (as here) exaclty how and where your component will be used.
+It's a good option if you know (as here) exactly how and where your component will be used.

     2. Recompose.